 Now, on to my kitchen.
 Here’s a random shot that i took right before I was about to start cooking the pork chops.

 Note the requisite glass of wine, recipe tacked on the wall above my cutting board (I always have to print recipes — I can’t cook and read from a laptop screen!).
 Also, because my kitchen is so small (what you see is pretty much the only usable counter for preparing food), I have to stay pretty organized while I cook.
-I like to prep all of my food before I start so that as I’m trying to juggle main dishes and sides, it all is waiting for me. 🙂 While I love my apartment, I cannot wait to move so I can upgrade my cooking space!
+I like to prep all of my food before I start so that as I’m trying to juggle main dishes and sides, it all is waiting for me.
+While I love my place, I cannot wait to move so I can upgrade my cooking space!